Project

 Actions #11

-Updated by Mikhail Mandrykin about 2 years ago
+Updated by Mikhail Mandrykin over 2 years ago

 After more tests: Actually, the behavior of GCC and LLVM can be explained simpler: the result of a conditional conversion between void and any other type is simply void.
 Then the value of type void must be ignored (other conversions and operations don't allow it).
 No dropped flags needed anywhere.
 However, in Frama-C there are many places implicitly treating ignored expressions as int (the dummy value 0): at least in function calls, in casts, in statement expressions.
 In general this still requires a thorough revamp of the overall approach in the entire Frama-C translation procedure (the ubiquitous what argument is probably just a generally wrong optimization)